 Engineering at the University of Loughborogh.
 Nicola then spent 15

 years in global business, before retraining as a Mathematics

 teacher.
 She teaches at all ages and stages throughout the school,

 and is also in charge of Careers and Business

 Juliet Vaughan BA

-As well as teaching Mathematics, Miss Vaughan is Head of
+As well as teaching Mathematics, Miss Vaughan is Director of

-Support for Learning in Pringle, where she helps many pupils on a
+Studies in Pringle, where she helps many pupils on a one-to one